ddobrev81/learnsite/README.md

 learnsite
 =========

-My first site, already done in procedural PHP - now rewriting it in OOP
+My first site, already done in procedural PHP - now rewriting it in OOPHP